Moʼorea: Early European influence

 The first European to sight the island was Pedro Fernandes de Queirós, in 1606.
 The first European settlers arrived during the 18th century.
 The first Europeans to arrive on the island were the Englishmen Samuel Wallis and James Cook.
 Captain James Cook first landed on Tahiti, where he planned the 1769 Transit of Venus observed from Tahiti and Moorea.
+Cook arrived in October 1777 and obtained supplies on the island.
+This was the first contact the islanders had with Europeans, and on 6 October, one of Cook's goats was stolen while grazing ashore.
+After negotiations failed to return the goat, two large armed parties were sent ashore to set fire to houses and boats on the island.
+Eventually, the goat was returned, and Cook departed Mo'orea.

 At Moorea, where Taaroa was chief, Cook first landed in Ōpūnohu Bay, Cook's Bay was later named in his honor.
 Spanish sailor Domingo de Bonechea visited it in 1774 and named it Santo Domingo.

 It is likely that Teraura, a Polynesian woman who accompanied the Bounty mutineers to Pitcairn Island, was from Moorea.

 The island was among those visited by the United States Exploring Expedition on its tour of the South Pacific in 1839.

 Charles Darwin found inspiration for his theory regarding the formation of coral atolls when looking down upon Moorea while standing on a peak on Tahiti.
 He described it as a "picture in a frame", referring to the barrier reef encircling the island.

 Don the Beachcomber lived here briefly in the late 1920s.
 His houseboat was destroyed by tropical cyclones after he moved it from Waikiki after 1947.

 On October 7, 1967, construction was completed on the Moorea Airport, which opened the following month.

 Geography

-The island was formed as a volcano 1.5 to 2.5 million years ago, the result of the Society hotspot in the mantle under the oceanic plate that formed the whole of the Society Archipelago.
-It is theorized that the current bays were formerly river basins that filled during the Holocene searise.

 Moorea is about 16 km (10 miles) across.
 There are two small, nearly symmetrical bays on the north shore.
 The one to the west is called Ōpūnohu Bay.
 The main surrounding communes of the bay are Pihaena in the east and Papetōai to the west.
-The one to the east is Cook's Bay, also called Pao Pao Bay since the largest commune of Moorea is at the bottom of the bay.
+The one to the east is Cook's Bay, also called Pao Pao Bay since the largest commune of Moorea is at the head of the bay.
 The other communes are Pihaena to the west and busy Maharepa to the east.
 The highest point is Mount Tohivea, near the center of Moorea.
 It dominates the vista from the two bays and can be seen from Tahiti.
-There are also hiking trails in the mountains.
-Vaiare Bay is another small inlet, smaller than the two main bays, on the east shore.
-The main village is located just south of the bay.
+Vaiare Bay is another small inlet, smaller than the two main bays, on the east shore where there is a ferry terminal with services to and from Tahiti.